 If you do not have a card of the first suit, play a card of any other suit.
+The trick is won by the highest card of the original lead suit.

 The player who has won the most tricks wins the game.
 In case of a tie, play 'rock, paper, scissors' to decide on a winner.